amdorj/non-blog/README.md

 # non-blog
-Thoughts, observations, stuff that worked for me
+Thoughts, observations, lessons learned, stuff that worked for me